malsch/occupationCoding/README.md

 ### For Applied Users (German only, coding according to the 2010 German Classification of Occupation)

 We first demonstrate how to code answers using the Alphabetical Dictionary (algorithm 1 in the paper).
-A better algorithm to use is Similarity-based Reasoning, shown afterwards (not included in the paper, due to space restrictions).
+A better and highly recommended algorithm is Similarity-based Reasoning, shown afterwards (not included in the paper, due to space restrictions).
+It is evaluated at the bottom of this page.

 To prepare, load the coding index ``Gesamtberufsliste_der_BA.xlsx`` first.
 Enter the path were you saved ``Gesamtberufsliste_der_BA.xlsx``.
 ``` r